schklom/Mirror-workflows/README.md

 - [x] **Docker compose** for easy self-hosting
 - [x] **Privacy respecting**:
     - All happens locally.
 No third parties involved.
-    - Audio files are deleted immediately after processing.
+    - Option to delete all files immediately after processing.
+    - Option keep files for later use / download.
 - [x] Uses C++ whisper version from [whisper.cpp](https://github.com/ggerganov/whisper.cpp).
     - You don't need a GPU, uses CPU.
     - No need for complex installations.